rackerlabs/rackspace-how-to/content/cloud-servers/generate-a-csr.md

     openssl req -noout -text -in ~/domain.com.ssl/domain.com.csr

-After you have verified your CSR, you can submit it to a certificate authority (CA) to purchase an SSL certificate.
+After you have verified your CSR, you can submit it to a CA to purchase an SSL certificate.

 ### Windows IIS Manager